May 1st, 2012 by Brian Beeler

 Intel - Intel is quick to point out at that they do more qualification work on their SSDs than anyone else.
 They were late to switch to SandForce controllers for this reason - the platform needed more stability before the Intel name went on SandForce based SSDs.
 Intel retains a NAND fab advantage even though they sold most of their NAND production interest back to Micron, and they of course offer engineering expertise via consumer and enterprise SSD controller technologies and offer a trusted brand name.

 Kingston - While not always the first to market, Kingston takes a more measured approach that generally nets good results.
 Kingston offers an extensive client-focused SSD line that offers both performance and value models.
 Their SSDs are offered with an upgrade kit to easily transfer data from existing storage to a new SSD using Acronis cloning software and an external USB enclosure.
 Kingston has a long-standing support framework in place and while they don't have in-house engineering on the consumer SSDs, they do have an investment in JMicron flash controllers.

 OCZ - OCZ owns their own controller technology and currently offers a full line of products based around their Barefoot contollers.
-While the long term plan is to go exclusively to their own technology for consumer SSDs, OCZ does have a few legacy SandForce SSDs still in market.
+They also are now owned by Toshiba, which gives them direct access to NAND, solving previous supply issues.

 OWC - With other brands making a name for themselves on sheer sales volume, OWC has gained a following for their custom hardware and upgrade solutions for Apple products.
 OWC might not own their own fab or controller, but they design hardware for unique platforms such as the Apple MacBook Air with the Mercury Aura Pro Express 6G gumstick SSD.
 Offering product support for devices long since considered abandoned by other companies, OWC cuts out a corner of the storage market with products and services that no other companies offer.